The Nurse's Guide To Finding A Job

 - What is the lowest salary that I can accept and feel good about based on my experience, education, and skill?

-- What is the relative value of the proposed benefit package (health insurance, disability insurance, vacation, holidays, 401(k) or retirement plan)?
+- What is the relative value of the proposed benefits package (health insurance, disability insurance, vacation, holidays, 401(k) or retirement plan)?
 If your spouse’s insurance is much more costly and the insurance at your potential new workplace will save your family thousands of dollars per year, a small pay cut may be worthwhile.
 If the proposed package is astronomically better than what you currently have, this job may benefit you in more ways than just money in your bank account.

 - What kind of experience will this job give you that you wouldn’t have had access to otherwise?
 If this position will move you along your desired career path towards a larger goal, slightly less money may not be a significant sacrifice in the bigger scheme of things.